Skip to content

 One of the biggest questions sellers have is, "When do I get my money?"
 With consignment, you can expect to receive payment quickly.
 Once the buyer's funds have cleared and the sale is officially complete, the dealership processes your payment.
 This efficiency is a major advantage of using a consignment service, as they manage the entire financial transaction for you.
 You don’t have to worry about verifying funds or chasing down payments.
 The dealer ensures you get paid promptly, allowing you to close this chapter and move on to your next venture without any financial loose ends.

-Finalizing the Title Transfer and Paperwork
+Handling the Final Title Transfer and Paperwork

 Let’s be honest—nobody enjoys dealing with paperwork.
 After the sale, your consignment dealer handles all the tedious but crucial documents.
 This includes managing the official title transfer, calculating and remitting sales tax, and even settling any outstanding loans on your truck.
 Working with a licensed dealer gives you peace of mind that every legal requirement is met correctly and professionally.
 You can sit back and relax, knowing that the experts are ensuring a smooth, compliant, and hassle-free final step for both you and the new owner.

 Is Consignment Right for You?
-Exploring Alternatives
+Let's Look at Alternatives

 Consignment is a fantastic way to sell your truck, but it’s smart to know all your options before making a final decision.
 The best path for you really depends on your goals.
 Are you trying to get the absolute highest price, sell as quickly as possible, or find the perfect balance of profit and convenience?